georgios-stats/Bayesian_Statistics_Michaelmas_2019/README.md

 # Details

+This repository contains the teaching material for the module ***MATH3341/4031 Bayesian statistics III/IV*** in Michaelmas term in 2019 @ Durham University.

 ------------------------------------------------------------------------

-### Description:
+### Description

-This repository contains the teaching material for the module MATH3341/4031 Bayesian statistics III/IV.

 -   '[Description.pdf](https://github.com/georgios-stats/Bayesian_Statistics/blob/master/Description.pdf)' contains the ILOs, sylabus, and bibliography